JeffDeCola/my-cheat-sheets/software/platform-as-a-service/cloud-services-app/google-cloud-platform-cheat-sheet/google-app-engine.md

 * STANDARD ENVIRONMENT
   * Based on container instances running on Google's infrastructure.
-  * Containers are preconfigured with one of several available runtimes.
+  * Containers are preconfigured with one of several available runtimes (i.e. go, python, etc...).
 * FLEXIBLE ENVIRONMENT
   * The App Engine flexible environment automatically scales your app up and down while balancing the load.
-  * Allows you to customize the runtime and even the operating system of your virtual machine using Dockerfiles
+  * Allows you to customize the runtime (i.e. go, python, etc...) and even the operating system of your virtual machine using Dockerfiles

 ## INSTALL